About the Teaching Museum

 Functional spaces include a matting and framing studio, a workshop, storage for museum furniture and crates, and Art Collection Storage.
 The entire facility is climate-controlled to high museum standards, facilitating loans of art from museums, private collections, and individuals.

-The Perlman Teaching Museum welcomes all visitors during regular museum hours and by appointment.
-For special school and community group tours, contact Christina Chang, Interim Director and Curator.
+The Perlman Teaching Museum is free and open to the public.
+We welcome all visitors during regular museum hours and by appointment.
+For special school and community group tours, contact museum director Laurel Bradley.